 The Rocking History of the Long Beach Arena

-In fact, when the symphony, under the direction of Eckart Preu and Craig A. Meyer, who will portray Sir Elton, take the stage, it will have been 49 years since the Rocket Man played to a sold out crowd at the arena: September 8, 1973, a show he opened with “Bennie and the Jets” and closed with “Saturday Night’s Alright For Fighting.”
-Sounds like a sweet gig.
+When the symphony, under the direction of Eckart Preu, and Craig A. Meyer, who portrayed Sir Elton, took the stage, it had been 49 years since the Rocket Man played to a sold out crowd in the Long Beach Arena in 1973, opening with “Bennie and the Jets” and closing with “Saturday Night’s Alright For Fighting.”

 Yes, Stevie Wonder, already a huge star in his own right, opened for the Stones at the Long Beach Arena.
 And you could have seen it for, wait for it, $6.50.
-Even if you adjust for inflation, that works out to about $44 today, which probably won’t get you a tank of gas.
+Even if you adjust for inflation, that works out to about $44 today, which probably doesn’t get you parking at most music venues.

 For all of its history, the fact is that Long Beach Arena was never intended to become a sought-after rock venue.
-When it opened 60 years ago, the very idea of rock ‘n roll arena shows was simply not a thing.
-Remember, “Please, Please Me” was still a year away.
+When it opened in 1962, the very idea of rock ‘n roll arena shows was simply not a thing.

-Then it will be time for the symphony to take the stage, something Preu says he does with some mindfulness about who has taken it before him.
+Still, whenever he and his orchestra take the Arena’s stage, Preu says he does so with some mindfulness about the musicians who have taken it before him.

 “It's always a thrill to be on that stage,” he said.
 “Being in front of thousands of people is a special feeling.
 Being aware that other greats have performed there makes it even more special.”